 Generally speaking lower back pain can develop from a number of different factors, however the most common causes that our Practitioners typically see stem from: disc herniations (bulges) and degeneration, spinal joint problems (facet joint syndromes) and muscular weaknesses and imbalances between the lower back and hips.

-Bursitis is a painful condition that involves the swelling of a fluid-filled, friction absorbing pad called a bursa.
+Bursitis is a painful condition that involves the swelling of a fluid-filled, friction absorbing pad called a bursae.
 Bursae are found in the joints and can become swollen and painful from the extra friction and pressure that repetitive movements place on them.
-The most common areas for bursitis to develop are the hips, knees, elbows and shoulders.
+The most common types of bursitis that our practitioners see are hip bursitis, shoulder bursitis and knee bursitis.

-Our Practitioners' care plan of bursitis typically involves a combined approach that targets any weak joint stabilizing muscles along with any tense and tight bands of soft tissue that travel above and below the bursae.
+Our Practitioners' care plan of bursitis involves using acupuncture to help reduce pain and shrink the inflammed bursae.
+All local weak joint stabilizing muscles along with any tense and tight bands of muscle that travel above and below the bursae will also be addressed as part of the treatment.

 Nerve pain, also known as neuropathic pain, develops when nerves become damaged, entrapped, or irritated.
 The tell tale signs of nerve pain are: electric sensations, shooting, burning or pins and needle type sensations in the area of complaint.
 The common types of nerve conditions our Practitioners see clinically include: sciatica, carpal tunnel syndrome, thoracic outlet syndrome, peripheral neuropathy and trigeminal neuralgia.